 Spokane River

 The Spokane River runs through the middle of the city, and you can raft it, paddleboard it, kayak it, or swim it.
-Expert guides from Wiley E. Waters and ROW Adventures will take you for water adventures that begin just below the Spokane Falls in downtown and take you along the river gorge to Riverside State Park.
+Expert guides from Wiley E. Waters and ROW Adventures will take you from just below Spokane Falls in downtown and along the river gorge to Riverside State Park.
+If you’re looking for calmer waters, grab a kayak or stand-up paddleboard from Fun Unlimited at the river access point under the Division Street Bridge and make your way through the waters of the upper Spokane River for an urban water adventure.

 Golf